CloudSnorkel/cdk-github-runners/API.md

 Components for Ubuntu Linux that can be used with AWS Image Builder based builders.

-These cannot be used by {@link CodeBuildImageBuilder}.
+These cannot be used by {@link CodeBuildImageBuilder }.

 #### Initializers <a name="Initializers" id="@cloudsnorkel/cdk-github-runners.LinuxUbuntuComponents.Initializer"></a>